GfSE/SAF-Specification/developing-saf/viewpoints/System-Context-Exchange-Viewpoint.md

 * assigns Interface Documents to System Interfaces,
 * and defines the usage of interfaces, e.g., if only a subset of the interface is used.
 ## Applicability
-The System Context Exchange Viewpoint supports the "Prepare for Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.3] and contributes to the System Functional Interface identification.
+The System Context Exchange Viewpoint supports the "Prepare for Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.3] and contributes to the System Interface definition.
 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)
 * [Customer](../../stakeholders.md#Customer)